US Journalist Detained In Myanmar Hit With Third Charge: Lawyer - UrduPoint

 US Journalist Detained In Myanmar Hit With Third Charge: Lawyer

-Yangon, Nov 4 (UrduPoint / Pakistan Point News - 4th Nov, 2021 ) :An American journalist detained for months by Myanmar's junta has been denied bail and hit with a third criminal charge, his lawyer told AFP on Thursday.
+Yangon, Nov 4 (UrduPoint / Pakistan Point News - 5th Nov, 2021 ) :An American journalist detained for months by Myanmar's junta has been denied bail and hit with a third criminal charge, his lawyer told AFP on Thursday, drawing condemnation from Washington.

 Danny Fenster, managing editor of Frontier Myanmar, was held in May as he attempted to leave the country.